Otherwise (band)

-Otherwise is an American hard rock band from Las Vegas, Nevada.
-They have released three full-length albums on the Sony Music-owned label Century Media Records, titled True Love Never Dies (2012), Peace at All Costs (2014), Sleeping Lions (2017), and Defy (2019) on Mascot Records.
-Prior to signing their record deal with Century Media, as an unsigned band they released one self-titled full-length album (2006) and one EP titled Some Kind of Alchemy (2009).
+OTHERWISE is an RIAA Gold Certified American hard rock band from Las Vegas, Nevada.
+They have released three full-length albums on the Sony Music-owned label Century Media Records, titled True Love Never Dies (2012), Peace at All Costs (2014), Sleeping Lions (2017), and Defy (2019) and Gawdzillionaire (2023) on Mascot Records.
+Prior to signing their record deal with Century Media, as an unsigned band they released one self-titled full-length album (2006).
 The band's hit song “Soldiers” was debuted on Sirius XM Octane by Jose Mangin.
 The band is the first unsigned artist to chart #1 on Sirius XM Octane with the song “Soldiers”.

 In 2018, it was announced that the band had signed to Mascot Records, with a new studio album released on the label on November 8, 2019.
 The band has release 3 new singles in 2022, Full Disclosure, Exit Wound & Coffins.
 A new album is set to release in 2023.